‘The Theft of Assam and Bengal’s Mandate: Mission to Destroy Indian Democracy’

 The Theft of Assam and Bengal’s Mandate: Mission to Destroy Indian Democracy’

 On May 4, 2026, the results of the Assembly Elections in four states of Assam, West Bengal, Kerala and Tamil Nandu and Union Territory Puducherry were declared.
 Reacting to the verdict in her state, Mamata Banerjee retorted: “More than 100 seats BJP looted.
 Election Commission is BJP’s Commission.
+It is an immoral victory.
 Whatever Election Commission has done, along with the central forces and the PM and Home Minister, is totally illegal”.
 The LoP Rahul Gandhi endorsed her statement saying that “Assam and Bengal are clear cases of election being stolen by BJP with support of the Election Commission.
-We agree with Mamataji.”
+We agree with Mamataji."

-The following day, addressing a combative press conference, Mamata Banerjee alleged that the electoral outcome was not a genuine reflection of the people’s mandate: “The question of my resignation does not arise.
-We were not defeated by the people, but by a conspiracy.
-I did not lose.”
+The following day, addressing a combative press conference, Mamata Banerjee alleged "that the electoral outcome was not a genuine reflection of the people’s mandate, but the result of systematic manipulation.
+We were not defeated by the people, but by a conspiracy."
 She accused the Election Commission of acting in favour of the BJP, the contest was not merely pollical, but against the entire system, and called the outcome a black chapter in history.

 Concurring with her, Rahul Gandhi, in a sternly worded message on May 5, wrote: “Some in the Congress, and others, are gloating about TMC’s loss.
 They need to understand this clearly – the theft of Assam and Bengal’s mandate is a big step forward by the BJP in its mission to destroy Indian democracy.
 Put petty politics aside.
 This is not about one arty or another.
 This is about India.
 We have seen this playbook before: Madhya Pradesh, Haryana, Maharashtra, Lok Sabha 2024 …”

 There is no denying the fact that anti-incumbency went against Mamata due to misgovernance, corruption, scandals and law and order problem.
-But, If the anti-incumbency went against Mamat Banerjee in West Bengal, Pinarayi Vijayan in Kerala, and MK Stalin in Tamil Nadu, how is that the anti-incumbency against Himanta Biswa Sarma of Assam didn’t go against him, despite being the most corrupt chief minister that India ever had; yielded absolute power, and known for discriminating and virtually terrorising the Muslims, and polarising the people on communal lines on a scale never seen before.
+But, if the anti-incumbency went against Mamata Banerjee in West Bengal, Pinarayi Vijayan in Kerala, and MK Stalin in Tamil Nadu, how is that the anti-incumbency against Himanta Biswa Sarma of Assam didn’t go against him, despite being the most corrupt chief minister that India ever had; yielded absolute power, and known for discriminating and virtually terrorising the Muslims, and polarising the people on communal lines on a scale never seen before.
 Why is the anti-incumbency gets normalized in the BJP ruled states, having no negative effect on election results?
 It is imperative to understand how the machinations of the BJP and the chief election commissioner did the electoral damage to the opposition parties in Assam and Bengal.

-The Delimitation
+The Delimitation in Assam

 The nation-wide delimitation is expected to be conducted by an independent Delimitation Commission after the completion of Census next year.
 However, the delimitation in Assam Assembly Constituencies was carried in 2023 by the Election Commission instead, raising suspicion about the motive behind.
 The delimitation in Assam, based on the 2011 Census, was carried by the Election Commission, reshaping the state's political landscape, reducing the Muslim-majority seats from 35 to 22, It significantly influenced the 2026 assembly election, where the BJP-led NDA secured 102 of 126 seats, altering traditional voting blocs by rearranging the constituencies.